nixpup/hailstorm-w540/README.md

 As always, replace all instances of 'puppy' with your actual username on your own machine.

 ## Specs
- - WM: niri
+ - WM: MangoWC
  - Bar: noctalia-shell
  - Shell: zsh
  - Editor: emacs
  - Distro: NixOS
- - Compositor: niri/wayland
+ - Compositor: MangoWC/Wayland
  - Launcher: vicinae

 ## Nix Specification